bbauska/Coursera-Bootstrap/readme.md

 And as you proceed forward, you would still have a guided vision of the state of your folder at the end of the previous exercise.

-That way, if you\'re carrying out a new exercise and you\'ve discovered that you\'ve made mistakes and you want to revert back to the previous commit, you always have a way of doing that using the commands that we have just let.
+That way, if you&apos;re carrying out a new exercise and you&apos;ve discovered that you&apos;ve made mistakes and you want to revert back to the previous commit, you always have a way of doing that using the commands that we have just let.

-With this basic understanding of this few git commands, you\'ll be able to proceed forward with understanding and using git in the courses of this specialization.
+With this basic understanding of this few git commands, you&apos;ll be able to proceed forward with understanding and using git in the courses of this specialization.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->